 Change the way you approach your initial consultations.
 Rather than compete on price, start to emphasize value.
 Then, stick to your rates – without apology.

 When you separate your fees from time, your bank account grows, your self-confidence builds and you engage clients who respect you.

 Are you tired of discounting your services because you don’t know how to charge for it?
 Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE and discover how to create value based pricing.
+Right NOW claim your FREE RESOURCE to create value based pricing.